 - Nourishing Traditions (a cookbook that’s a great resource because, in addition to giving information about raw milk and dairy products, it also gives several recipes for what to do with your raw milk)

 Well, this post ended up being quite a bit longer than I had planned!
 To keep this from getting any longer, I’ll wait until my next post to talk about some of the important things to look for when finding raw milk, the safety of raw milk, and what my experiences with raw milk have been like so far.
-(Read part two of this post here)
+(Read part two of this post about what to look for when you’re buying raw milk here)

 Have you ever tried drinking raw milk before?